jampp/geeks/_src/_posts/2015-12-12-jekyll-on-rails.markdown

 <!--excerpt.end-->

 ![jekyll_on_Rails.svg](http://dab1nmslvvntp.cloudfront.net/wp-content/uploads/2015/04/1428750609jekyll_on_Rails.svg.png)

-We can all appreciate the power that Ruby on Rails gives us to rapidly build great web applications.
-We can also appreciate Jekyll’s amazing ability to turn Markdown and templating into a beautiful static site.

 _What if we could combine these two?_ In this article, I’m going to do just that.

 ## Why?